bergerkyle/pokemon-mythic/README.md

 > **Note**: This branch tracks **pret**'s **pokeemerald**.
 Please cherry-pick the linked commits or copy them directly.

 ## Features
 - [x] Create a wander in grass movement type for overworld encounters.
-(Found [here](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Create-Wander-in-Grass-Movement-Type))
+[Found here](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Create-Wander-in-Grass-Movement-Type).
-- [x] Create a way to start a wild encounter based on an overworld mon object event, without having to specify the spcies in a script.
+- [x] Create a way to start a wild encounter based on an overworld mon object event, without having to specify the species in a script.
 - [x] Create a way to specify the species of an overworld mon object event from a list of species.
 - [x] Create a way to specify the species of an overworld mon object event from map wild encounter headers.